dotnet/docs/docs/core/additional-tools/dotnet-coverage.md

 - **`-l|--log-file <log-file>`**

   Sets the log file path.
-When directory provided (with path separator at the end) for each process under code coverage new log file will be generated.
+When a directory is provided (with path separator at the end), a new log file is generated for each process under code coverage.

 - **`-ll|--log-level <log-level>`**